Skip to content

 • --flow — Show all participants and their descendants, plus structural dependents of participants

-Exactly one of --node, --file, --aspect, or --flow is required.
+Exactly one of --node, --file, --aspect, --flow, or --type is required.

 yg check